genomicsclass/book/pages/linear_models_in_practice.md

 ## Linear Models In Practice

-The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/linear/linear_models_in_practice.Rmd).

 We will demonstrate how to analyze the high fat diet data using linear models instead of directly applying a t-test.
 We will demonstrate how, ultimately, these two approaches are equivalent.

 We start by reading in the data and creating a quick stripchart: